-- 1. Diphtheria and Tetanus (DPT): Four or more doses of vaccine, one of which must be given at age four or older. - 2.
+- 1. Diphtheria and Tetanus (DT): Four or more doses of vaccine, one of which must be given at age four or older. - 2.
 Polio: Three properly spaced doses of vaccine. - 3.
-Measles, Mumps, and Rubella (German measles) (MMR): Two doses of vaccine, the first at twelve months of age or older. - 4.
+Rubella (German measles), Measles, and Mumps: Two doses of vaccine, the first at twelve months of age or older. - A second measles vaccine dose will be required for ALL students, not just those entering school for the first time. - 4.
 Hepatitis B: Three properly spaced doses of vaccine. - 5.
-Varicella 2-Vaccines or proof of Chicken Pox is mandatory before entry. - 6.
-FYI TDaP & Meningitis (7th grade): one dose of each.
+Varicella Vaccine or proof of Chicken Pox is mandatory before entry.